+ENGLISH 10 🍸

-ENGLISH 10 '¥' 1 credit Course: 050211 (Basic) 1 credit 050216 (Academic) 1 credit HONORS ENGLISH 10 '¥' 50218 (Honors)
+Course: 050211 (Basic) 1 credit

+050216 (Academic) 1 credit

+050218 (Honors) 1 credit

 The outcomes of this course are aligned with Maryland College and Career-Ready Standards.
 Students will master the skills of reading, writing, language, listening, and speaking skills introduced in English 9.
 The course will continue its focus on integrated instructional approaches and will include collaborative activities.
 This course fulfills one credit of the State graduation requirements in English.